All Episodes

 Somebody at home getting an unemployment check is not working.

-Um I it folks, it's just it's I'm just you let a Republican say anything like this, and they're gonna be drummed out of town in 24 hours on the basis that they're insensitive and stupid.
+Folks, it's just it's I'm just you let a Republican say anything like this and they can be drummed out of town in 24 hours on the basis that they're insensitive and stupid.

 We're creating jobs by sending you a check.